typedb-osi/typeql-plugin-jetbrains/README.md

 ## Syntax highlighting and colouring

-The classic TypeQL colouring is used by default for all the standard IDE themes and can be configured via `Preferences → Editor → Color Scheme`.
+JetBrains Color Scheme-based syntax highlighting automatically works out of the box.
+However, it is possible to import TypeDB-specific color schemes used in [TypeDB Studio](https://typedb.com/docs/typedb/connecting/studio) by downloading the needed color scheme files from the corresponding [resource directory](https://github.com/typedb-osi/typeql-plugin-jetbrains/tree/master/src/main/resources) and importing it in the IDE via `Preferences → Editor → Color Scheme → Import Scheme`.

 ## Information